- 63 acres of transportation corridor

 The Southside Trail connects the Westside and Eastside Trails at the southernmost part of the Atlanta BeltLine loop, and will one day be a critical transportation conduit through the south side of Atlanta.
 This investment in transportation infrastructure will contribute to a more economically inclusive and connected Atlanta.

 In March 2018, Mayor Keisha Lance Bottoms announced that the Atlanta BeltLine had acquired the 4.5-mile Southside Trail corridor from CSX.
-Extending from University Avenue to Glenwood Avenue, the acquisition represents the largest single land transaction remaining to close the Atlanta BeltLine loop.
-Because this old rail line was last used for freight in 2014, significant maintenance must be done before it can be opened as an interim hiking trail.
+Extending from University Avenue to Glenwood Avenue, the acquisition represented the largest single land transaction remaining to close the Atlanta BeltLine loop.
+Because this old rail line was last used for freight in 2014, significant maintenance has been underway in order to open it as an interim hiking trail.
 We ask that the public do not use the corridor until the proper precautions have been taken to ensure that it is safe.
-We hope to open it as an interim hiking trail by the end of the year.

 Connecting Communities on the Southside